 Medicare Rights Center — The Medicare Rights Center is a national, nonprofit consumer service organization working “to ensure access to affordable health care for older adults and people with disabilities through counseling and advocacy, educational programs and public policy initiatives.”
 On this website, you can access various newsletters, toolkits, checklists, and handouts.
 You can also find Medicare Interactive (MI), the free and independent online reference tool designed to help people navigate the complex world of health insurance.

 If you think your healthcare provider or insurer might have engaged in Medicare or Medicaid fraud or you were denied Medicare or Medicaid benefits, it will be in your best interest to quickly seek legal representation.
-Germain Law Group represents individuals all over Sarasota County, St. Lucie County, Charlotte County, Hillsborough County, Indian River County, and several other nearby locations.
+Germain Law Group, P.A. represents individuals all over Sarasota County, St. Lucie County, Charlotte County, Hillsborough County, Indian River County, and several other nearby locations.

 Michael B. Germain is an experienced insurance lawyer in Tampa who has been recognized as a Florida SuperLawyer for his work fighting insurance companies.
 He can provide a complete evaluation of your case as soon as you call (813) 835-8888 or submit an online contact form to receive a free, confidential consultation.